 - Protects you from theft

-- Legal contract for you and your readers
+- The legal contract for you and your readers

 BONUS TIP: If you have already purchased the legal template bundle you will receive the CCPA template for free.